monktastic/blog/pages/dialogue/act-6.md

 beautiful, than your fearful distortions of it.

 Tell me, why does the word "right" mean both "correct" and "good?"
-And why does "wrong" mean both "incorrect" and "bad"?
+And why does "wrong" mean both "incorrect" and "bad?"

 **Bob**: Hm, I've never thought about that.
-Perhaps some part of us feels that it's *correct* to be *good*?
+I guess some part of us feels that it's *correct* to be *good*?

 **Alice**: Okay.
 Have you ever felt that it was correct to be malicious?